jsynacek/battery-icon/README.md

 Running
 =======

-Simply 'make' and './battery-icon'.
+Simply './autogen.sh', './configure', 'make' and './battery-icon'.

-Note that the 'acpi' tool has to be installed on the system, since it's currently used to poll the battery status.
+UPower with its DBus interface must be running on the system.

 TODO
 ====